 - Underage drinking

-When researching lawyers in your area, choose a DUI attorney who is board certified.
+When researching for best DUI attorney near you, choose a DUI attorney who is board certified.
 Additionally, your attorney has a thorough knowledge of local DUI laws and courtroom procedures.

 Most DUI attorneys offer a free initial consultation.

 A traffic stop always precedes a DUI Charges.
 Law enforcement can pull you over on suspicion of drunk driving if you are exhibiting erratic driving behavior.
 This practice includes: swerving, speeding, driving on the wrong side of the road, or breaking sporadically.